HrantDavtyan/Data_Scraping/Week 6/README.md

    The necessary data includes:
     - question,
     - URL.
 2) Use Scrapy to get the top 250 IMDB movie data from this URL.
-The necessary data includes:
+The URL:http://www.imdb.com/chart/top The necessary data includes:

     - movie rank,
     - title,